openstack-archive/fuel-docs/pages/reference-architecture/0020-logical-setup.rst

 .. contents :local:

-An OpenStack HA cluster involves, at a minimum, three types of nodes: controller nodes, compute nodes, and storage nodes.
+An OpenStack Multi-node HA environment involves, at a minimum, three types of
+nodes: controller nodes, compute nodes, and storage nodes.

 Controller Nodes
 ----------------